nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Adds a new assessment into the database.

 Format: `add assessment -a <assessment_name>`
-* Assessment should not already in the database.
+* Assessment should not already exist in database.
 * Group name can be any number of alphanumeric words.

 Examples: